International Pageant of Pulchritude: History

 During the early 20th century, the island city of Galveston, still recovering from the devastating Hurricane of 1900, launched efforts to strengthen its tourism industry building new venues such as the famed Hotel Galvez and organizing regular waterfront events.

 Beauty contests had existed around the U.S. since the 19th century as a means to build tourism for local communities.
 These events were generally local affairs featuring women from the communities themselves.
-In 1920 promoter C.E.
-Barfield organized a new event in Galveston known as "Splash Day".
+In 1920 promoter C. E. Barfield organized a new event in Galveston known as "Splash Day".
 The event featured a "Bathing Girl Revue" competition as the centerpiece of its attractions.
 "Splash Day" was the kick-off of the summer tourist season in the city and was carried forward annually.
-At its height the event was one of the nation's largest beauty contests and would literally triple the island's population during the weekend when it ran, attracting spectators from around the nation.
+At its height the event was one of the nation's largest beauty contests and would virtually triple the island's population during the weekend when it ran, attracting spectators from around the nation.

 A trend toward national beauty contests developed in many nations such as Turkey, France, and Brazil, as well as the United States where both the Galveston event and the younger Miss America event in Atlantic City attracted contestants from around the nation.
 In 1926, taking advantage of this trend, the Galveston event became an international competition known as the International Pageant of Pulchritude.
 The winner of the contest was awarded the title of Miss Universe.
-In 1927 the contest became two separate events held over two days: one to award the title of "Miss United States" and one to award Miss Universe.
+In 1927 the contest became two separate events held over two days: one to award the title of "Miss United States" and one to award "Miss Universe".
 The Miss United States pageant drew contestants from as far away as New York and Utah.
 The "Miss Universe" pageant included contestants from a variety of countries including England, Russia, Turkey, Austria, Egypt, Thailand, Philippines, Hong Kong, Japan, Brazil and many others.
 Prizes were given to the top competitors.
 In 1929, for example, "Miss Universe" was given US$2000 in gold (US$,000 in today's terms) and a silver plaque.

 The event became an international sensation although, ironically, the national media in the United States gave the event far less attention than the press in some other countries.
 The media in Brazil was particularly enamored with the 1929 contest.
 Huge crowds were reported near the offices of Brazil's major newspapers awaiting word of the fate of Miss Brazil.
 She did not, however, even place in the contest.
 Angered, Brazil hosted its own "Miss Universe" contest in 1930 leading to two separate titleholders in that year.
 In the Brazilian event, "Miss United States" was unable to place in the competition.

 The event in Galveston was discontinued in 1932 because of the Great Depression.
 "Miss Universe" events were instead held in Belgium in 1932 and 1935.
 After 1935 international competitions were discontinued until the modern Miss Universe contest was created in 1952 in California.